peterjmartinson/writing/DistractedFortune/20240622_PlanToCallMiners.md

 Here, you get the person to think through their opinions about what was revealed by the first layer of questioning.
 For example, "Why do you think it's so hard to find qualified people for that specific role?"

 3. Desire for gain, Fear of loss
 Finally, get the person to express their desires or fears related to that problem.
 For example, "How much would you say it costs your company in terms of man-hours for each interview that leads to a non-hire?"

-I figure, with at least two follow up types of question, I'll be able to get at least some data points
+Hoffeld calls these fears and desires the _primary buying motivators_, because they are the main reason the customer would be moved to trade money for solution.

+This third layer of questioning is also where you can gauge the actual dollar value of a solution.  <Aussie> from the [Side Hustle Nation](LINK) episode suggests that, once you know how much the client could save or make with a solution, a good value to charge for that solution is 10%.
+In other words, if your solution will save him $50,000, then your product is worth $5000.
+Ballpark.

+With these question guidelines, we have a map of how to get to the information we need from prospective clients.
+You and I are both creative enough to come up with a few potential solutions to whatever problem is revealed.

-## Taking the First Step
+## Taking the First Steps

-Needless to say, to date, I haven't made any calls.
+With all these great ideas, I still haven't made any calls.
 My goal in the next week or two is to get to just one phone call.
-My hangups are my fears of rejection, my lack of time, and my internal critic that says "It's never going to amount to anything."
+My bugbears are my fears of rejection, my lack of time, and my internal critic that says "It's never going to amount to anything."

-I'll follow up on this post in a few weeks, and let you know how it's going.
-In the meantime, please sign up to get regular updates!
+But now that I've told you my plan, you will hold me to it, right?
+You might even want to take those first steps yourself, and get on the path to great fortune.
+I'll follow up in a few weeks, and let you know how it's going.

+_If you enjoyed this post, please leave your email to get regular updates in your mailbox, and share the link with someone you know!
+Thanks for reading._